Philippine Competition Commission: Mergers and Acquisitions Office (MAO)

-Among the pioneer chairman and commissioners, Guevarra, Butuyan, Quimbo and Balisacan did not finish their set term.
-Guevarra vacated his position after being appointed as Senior Deputy Executive Secretary under the Office of the President on June 30, 2016, and was replaced by Amabelle Asuncion.
-Butuyan left the commission in July 2017 and was replaced by Macario De Claro, Jr. Quimbo vacated her seat after she got elected to the House of Representatives in the 2019 general election and was replaced by Emerson Aquende.
-On June 30, 2022, Balisacan was appointed by President Bongbong Marcos to be the head of the National Economic and Development Authority thus vacating his position as chairman of the commission.
-As the only remaining pioneer and most senior commissioner, Bernabe thus became the officer-in-charge of the commission from June 30, 2022, to the present.

 Office members

 The PCC is also composed of an executive director and six directors, all of whom respectively head the offices of the commission.
 According to the PCA, it is the commission, namely the chairperson and the Commissioners, who shall appoint, and determine their status, qualifications, and duties.
-They, along with the other staff members of the commission, are required to possess at least a bachelor's degree in economics, law, finance, commerce, engineering, accounting, or management.
+They, along with the other staff members of the commission, are required to possess at least a bachelor's degree in economics, finance, business administration management, commerce, marketing, accounting, law, engineering.